Support our work by becoming our Patron! Learn More

 f.
 Review credit approval for groups.

 g.
 Review PMS daily report guest ledger, city ledger, and advance deposit control figures to ensure they balance to PMS detail.
-Verify PMS ledger balances with M3 daily report.
+Verify PMS ledger balances with the M3 daily report.

 h.
 Review daily bank balance for current cash position.

 k.
-Review daily over/short report and ensure departmental follow up and adherence to policy.
+Review daily over/short report and ensure departmental follow-up and adherence to policy.

-2. Weekly
+Weekly Checklist

 d.
 Review petty cash reimbursement.

-3. Monthly
+Monthly Checklist

 a.
 Review all outstanding wage advances.